 If your site is past due or you fixed a billing failure

-If your last website subscription payment is past-due or you updated your card because you received a billing failure email, saving the new credit card automatically triggers a payment attempt.
+If your last website subscription payment is past-due or you updated your card because you received a billing failure email, we'll automatically process your past-due payment after entering a new, valid card.
 For website subscriptions, you can also click Retry Payment.
-Once the payment is successfully processed, a purchase receipt will display.
+After the payment is successfully processed, a purchase receipt will display.

 If your domain expired or your G Suite account was suspended

 If your domain expired fewer than 30 days ago or your G Suite account was suspended due to billing failure, you'll need to manually reactivate the account.
 To learn more, visit Reactivating an expired Squarespace Domain and G Suite pricing, billing, and invoices.